 4. Submit the application online.
 If you have any questions regarding your application, please write to email@example.com.
 Please make sure to upload with your application all the required documents as specified above.
 For TOEFL, SAT, ACT and IB, you should have your test scores sent directly to Charles University, Faculty of Mathematics and Physics.
 Here are our institution codes: TOEFL 3184, SAT 7249, ACT 6790, IB 000147.

-The application fee for applications for the academic year 2019/2020 is 640 CZK.
+The application fee for applications for the academic year 2020/2021 is 760 CZK (Bachelor, Master) and 660 CZK (PhD).
 Please note that an application cannot be processed without the required documents having been received, nor can it be processed if the application fee has not been paid.
 Also, for enrolment we require an official copy of every document that you have submitted with your application (i.e., to submit your application a scanned copy of the relevant document is sufficient, but to complete the admission process you must provide an official document – e.g., a copy verified by a notary, or an original).

 5. What happens then?
 After we have received your complete application, the review committee will carefully process all applications.
 If your application is successful, we will send you a letter of acceptance and an information pack explaining the next stage of the admission process.
 If your application is not successful, you will receive a letter from us to let you know this.